Program Revised in February 2020. Please read below for updated regulations.

 61 - 65

 66 - 70

 Any person, firm, partnership, or corporation operating, maintaining, or offering rental property in the City of Elgin needs to apply for a license.
 A license is required for all rental residential properties.
 It is unlawful for a person to occupy a residential rental property that is not licensed.

 Licenses are not transferable when a property is sold.
 A new property owner has 30 days from the date of closing to apply for a new rental license.
-To apply for a license, complete an application and mail it or drop it off, along with the licensing fee.
+To apply for a license, complete an application and mail it or drop it off, along with the license fee (see above table).

 If applicable, complete the Additional Dwelling Units Room Measurements Form to accompany Rental Residential License Application.